 All the highlights were duly pointed out and noted, the churning waters of “the mighty Missasip,” the same of the Great Lady Colorado.
 I hung my legs over the edge of the grand canyon, stood in the center of the Four Corners, walked through ruins and remains, forts, reservations, conservations, burial grounds, caverns, played in the snow on a few mountains, swam in the icy waters of their lakes and in the Pacific Ocean as well as the warmer waters of the Gulf of Mexico.
 I hiked through Yosemite, not the touristy part, lived in the desert for a time, and grew to appreciate the solace of vast open spaces, being able to see the stars in the night sky and having an unobstructed view all the way to the Horizon in the daylight.

 I had forgotten how fun it sometimes was, when I was still young and small, when the family would go on these trips, often with my grandparents or family friends.
+(Who certainly chipped in for expenses.)
 From California to Mississippi, from Texas to Mississippi to California, to Utah, Colorado, Oregon, Washington, sometimes riding in the back of a camper, sometimes in the back of a pick-up truck into the mountains.
 Setting out in the hours before dawn, bleary-eyed but wide awake, on the road watching the world wake up as we began, know that, back then, the best time to drive through L.A. was at two in the morning, the freeways practically empty.
 The mystery of the unfolding highway, the anonymity of being strangers in places new to us, a band of gypsies, playing our songs around some campfire we managed to build in the dark.

 My longing for roots undiminished, eventually I discovered that it really is true that home is where your heart is.
 They say it is in the center of one’s chest, but that’s just anatomy.
 For me, home has become my family, my husband, and my son, home has become the quiet place where I can write.
 Home has become the rail towns of the San Joaquin Valley and the mournful lullaby of the trains passing through in the night on their way to places unknown.
 What I gathered from the rootless existence of my youth, from the traveling carnival caravan of setting up and breaking camp, is that home is someplace of memory, an undisclosed location carried within each of us, it is the only way to never be without one.